zeroflucs-given/generics/README.md

 ### Group / GroupWithContext
 Uses a mapper function to assign input values to buckets.

+### If
+If returns the equivilent value based on the predicate.

 ### Last / LastWithContext
 Returns the last item of the slice that matches the filter.